 Oh, the things I have done to make my demanding mother happy.
 She has no regard or gratitude for the quiet sacrifices her beloved daughter has made in today's day and age to keep her blood pressure in control and anxiety at bay.
 To date, my only motivation for a workout, except for my pilates session, is my mom, and because she expects (read demands), I stay fit and healthy.
 I understand her intention completely, but I have inherited the lazy lucky boxer genes from my father, too - yes, he was a boxer in college and played boxing matches at the now infamous Wilson college in South Mumbai.
 The only reason my father works out is my mom.
 Because of her typical Indian emotional dialogue, "What a shame it will be if I am in shape, my young daughter and husband are out of shape, and unfit", the true Leo has spoken.
 Belonging to a fire sun sign, she is too much for us to handle at times.
 But we love her; despite all that pushing, expectations and demands of a lioness, we are where we are in life because of this fearless, unapologetic iron lady.
 Her workouts put us to shame.

-In 2018 again, I consulted a nutritionist doctor, and she put me on a keto diet along with one scoop of isopure whey protein, double rich chocolate or cookies and cream flavour to drinking post-workout.
+In 2018 again, I consulted a nutritionist doctor, and she put me on a keto diet along with one scoop of isopure whey protein, double rich chocolate or cookies and cream flavour to drink post-workout.
 The keto diet did not last long, just like my determination to try a new diet and stick to it.
-I, however, continued the protein drink for about a month only because it tasted delicious and helped with my cravings under supervision.
+I, however, continued the protein powders and whey protein drink for about a month only because it tasted delicious and helped with my cravings under supervision.
 For a vegetarian, keto can be quite a torture because your happiness source from food, aka carbohydrates, is completely cut off, and you are gluten-free.
 Again, my mom was very apprehensive that I am consuming whey protein powder.
-My dad thought it's all nonsense - because he was a boxer without any protein supplements back in the day and managed to win fights without any external help.
+My dad thought it's all nonsense - because he was a boxer without any protein powders and whey protein supplements back in the day and managed to win fights without any external help.
 Muscle recovery on point, I tell you.
-When probed for research on this blog as to what was his source of protein to keep up and he says once he week after his practice, he visited a well-known restaurant famous for their baida roti - a preparation made with flour, eggs and choice of meat (chicken or lamb).
-He juggled between red meat, white meat every week and said it fulfilled his heart's desire of taste and body desire of protein.
+When probed for research on this blog as to what was his source of protein to keep up and he says once a week after his practice, he visited a well-known restaurant famous for their baida roti - a preparation made with flour, eggs and choice of meat (chicken or lamb).
+He juggled between red meat, white meat every week and said it fulfilled his heart's desire for taste and body desire for protein powders and whey protein.
 He converted to vegetarianism in 1991, but his eyes lit up and mouth watered when inquired about his boxing days and diet.

 But I am a millennial and advocate the use of protein powder and protein bars - as I have studied back in school, protein is the building blocks of our body.
 Some people do require it as a source of optimum nutrition and maintain overall wellness because not everyone is blessed with great genetics, access to high-quality food, high-quality protein, a lavish lifestyle or even time, for that matter.